Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Method

 With these three steps, we collect a dataset with 1,000 candidate images, each accompanied by 8 to 10 captions.

 \paragraph{Human-Preference Annotations.} We recruit well-trained human labelers to evaluate the alignment between generated captions and image content.
-To ensure annotation consistency, we instituted four precise guidelines that outline the criteria for alignment, with illustrative examples provided in~\cref{fig:caption-illustration}:
+To ensure annotation consistency, we instituted four precise guidelines that outline the criteria for alignment:

-\begin{itemize}[noitemsep, leftmargin=*] \item \textbf{Accuracy.} The caption should first accurately reflect the content of the corresponding image.
-The inaccurate captions include descriptions conflicted with the content of the image, fabrication not relying on corresponding images, \etc.

-\item \textbf{Completeness.} The caption should contain the main visual objects in the image as completely as possible.
-It guarantees the caption acknowledges an abstract view of the whole image.

-\item \textbf{Vividness.} The caption should describe the details of the mentioned visual objects.
+\begin{itemize} \item \textbf{Accuracy.} The caption should accurately reflect the content of the corresponding image.
+The inaccurate captions include descriptions conflicted with the content of the image, fabrication not relying on corresponding images, \emph{etc}. \item \textbf{Completeness.} The caption should contain the main visual objects in the image as completely as possible.
+It guarantees the caption acknowledges an abstract view of the whole image. \item \textbf{Vividness.} The caption should describe the details of the mentioned visual objects.
 The details here refer to the number, appearance, action, and status of the visual objects.
-The vivid captions provide individual status and relationships between different visual objects, which is a kind of comprehensive understanding of the image.

-\item \textbf{Context.} The caption should mention the context of the image, which is easily ignored.
+The vivid captions provide individual status and relationships between different visual objects, which is a kind of comprehensive understanding of the image. \item \textbf{Context.} The caption should mention the context of the image, which is easily ignored.
 The context includes the background where the image occurs and the atmosphere that the image conveys or implies.
-It contains complete observation and human understanding of the image.
+It contains complete observation and human understanding of the image. \end{itemize}